ziadsawalha/culture/benefits.md

 **Flexible work schedule**

 At Serverless we focus on results, not whether you're at your computer from 9AM - 5PM.
 Working with a distributed team means that we all need to take meetings outside of traditional working hours in our respective time zone.
-If you need to take an afternoon off to catch your kid's little league game or get to the dreaded DMV, just make sure that you let your team know. f
+If you need to take an afternoon off to catch your kid's little league game or get to the dreaded DMV, just make sure that you let your team know.

 **Paid time off**